ibm-cloud-docs/vpc/vpc_image_from_volume.md

 * Available, running instance must be stopped before creating an image from volume.
 * Volume must be attached to an instance.
 * Volume must be a primary boot volume.
-* Volume must be in the same region as the account.
+* Volume must be in the same region.

 ### Limitations
 {: #ifv-limitations}

 These limitations apply to the release:

-* Creating an image from volume in a different region than the account is not allowed.
-However, you can copy the image you created from a volume to another account in another region.
 * Creating from a running instance is not allowed.
 The instance must be stopped.
 * Instances must be in an available state.
 * Unattached boot volumes are not supported.